darshandayanandnaik01/blockchain-pharmacy-supply-chain/README.md

 ## 🏗️ System Architecture

-The system follows a **fully decentralized blockchain architecture** 🌐 where all supply-chain operations are executed and validated by smart contracts without any centralized backend.
+The system follows a **fully decentralized blockchain architecture** where all supply-chain operations are executed and validated by smart contracts, without any centralized backend.

 <p align="center">
   <img src="screenshots/system-architecture.png" width="800"/>